At 7pm on a Tuesday evening, the medical registrar calls you asking for ‘advice only’.

 He has admitted a 62 year old builder through casualty with a two day history of vomiting.
 He has a background of ischaemic heart disease, atrial fibrillation for which he is taking digoxin and warfarin, and peptic ulcer disease.
 His other medications comprise furosemide (40mg daily), amlodipine (5mg daily), simvastatin (40mg daily) and omeprazole (20mg daily).
 He drinks 3 to 5 pints of stout per day.

-The registrar's main concern is this man's metabolic profile:
+(The image is random) The registrar’s main concern is this man’s metabolic profile:

 Clinically, you are told he is in atrial fibrillation with a ventricular rate of 130 bpm, has a blood pressure of 122/60 (falling to 108/52 on standing) and “looks dry”.